 Christ Church has a sports ground on Iffley Road, a short distance from the college, which offers facilities for a wide range of sports including badminton, basketball, cricket, football, hockey, squash and tennis.

-There is a college boathouse with rowing teams for all abilities, and the Christ Church Boat Club is one of the most successful amongst Oxford's colleges with an excellent history of producing Varsity-standard rowers, known as 'blues'.
+There is a college boathouse with rowing teams for all abilities.
+The Christ Church Boat Club is one of the most successful amongst Oxford's colleges with an excellent history of producing Varsity-standard rowers, known as 'blues'.
 There is also a multi-gym located in the boathouse and the college owns several punts which can be rented by members.

 Music is an integral and important part of the college's extensive cultural activities.
 The Cathedral is a renowned venue for musical events, ranging from small chamber group recitals to full orchestral performances, and the music society organises a very successful annual music festival.
 Band nights and termly 'open mic' nights are held to support and showcase the college's talent in more contemporary genres.

-There is a music practice room facility with a Steinway grand piano and an art room, which offers an open-access studio, seminar, exhibition and social space for college members.
+The Music Practice Room houses a Steinway grand piano and the Art Room offers an open-access studio, seminar, exhibition and social space for college members.

-The Christ Church Picture Gallery contains an extensive permanent collection, strongest in Italian art from the 14th to 18th Century; the drawings are internationally renowned as one of the most important private collections of Old Master drawings in the country and include works by Leonard, Michelangelo, Rubens and Raphael.
+The Christ Church Picture Gallery contains an extensive permanent collection, strongest in Italian art from the 14th to 18th Century; the collection of drawings is internationally renowned as one of the most important private collections of Old Master drawings in the country and includes works by Leonard, Michelangelo, Rubens and Raphael.
 The gallery also has a programme of exhibitions that feature works from many different periods in art history, from sacred Russian icons to contemporary local artists.

 Facilities for students with disabilities

-If you have mobility difficulties or other disability, please contact the Graduate Officer to discuss individual circumstances.
-The college cannot guarantee accommodation but will consider reasonable adjustments.
+If you have a disability, please get in touch with the Admissions Officer (using the contact details shown under Further information and enquiries) to discuss your individual circumstances.
+The college is unable to guarantee accommodation, but we will consider all reasonable adjustments.

 The Christ Church Graduate Common Room (GCR) - the equivalent of the MCR in other colleges - has its own president and committee and runs an active social programme, including speaker nights, guest dinners, parties and cultural excursions.

-The main common room has kitchen facilities and a mini-bar, a stereo and a widescreen TV with a DVD player and several games consoles.
+The main common room is a social space and has kitchen facilities, a and a mini-bar, a stereo and a widescreen TV with a DVD player and several games consoles.